Towards a Framework for Social Mechanics: A mechanical theory of social change

 Indeed, this is a normal distribution whose mean $\mu=\cos(\omega_\beta t)$ and variance $\sigma^2=2-\cos(\omega_\alpha t)$ oscillate with frequencies $\omega_\alpha$ and $\omega_\beta$, respectively.

-Other models can be produced in a similar fashion by means of (\ref{timecoeff}), given the validity of assuming that the diffusion and drift depend of time only.
+Other models can be produced in a similar fashion by means of (\ref{timecoeff}), given the validity of assuming that diffusion and drift depend on time only.
 Even more models could be obtained by dropping these assumptions.

+To illustrate how the proposed framework can be connected with empirical data, consider the following simplified representation of partisan preferences in the United States.
+The objective of this example is not to validate a unique microscopic model of political behaviour, but rather to demonstrate how aggregate electoral outcomes may be embedded into an effective dynamical description in terms of collective variables such as drift and diffusion.

-Now, how would one use a model thus constructed to describe stances of a society?
-Let us show it with an example.
-Consider the outcomes of the USA presidential elections since 1856.
+Consider the outcomes of the United States of America (USA) presidential elections since 1856.
 We have selected this period since then the two party system is clearer, with democrats and republicans winning either the first and second place, or vice versa, in majority of the popular vote; except for the election of 1912, where the Progressive Party came in second.

 The configuration of the model is as follows: We focus only on the population that voted either for the Democrat or the Republican party.
 All else are considered as external to this particular system.
-The position describes the stance with respect to both parties.
+The coordinate $x$ describes the position of an individual in a one-dimensional stance-space with respect to both parties.
 That is to say, the position space is described by the real line $\mathbb{R}$, where the more to the left the position is ($x<0$), the more the individual supports the Democrat party; the more to the right the position is ($0<x$), the more the individual supports the Republican party; and $0$ is for an indifferent stance with respect to both parties.

 Next, we suppose that the evolution of the population can be approximated by the model described by equation (\ref{FPeq}), where the diffusion and drift are time dependent only, so that the distribution of preferences in the population is described by equation (\ref{soln}).
 Hence, even though all the data we have is the percentage of people that voted democrat or republican, the model implies a normal distribution of preferences within the population compatible with the outcome of each election.
 The resulting means and variances of the elections can be seen in Table \ref{MeanVar}.